Playing Fields: A Culture Days Event

 Recommended for ages 10+ (Youth under 15 must attend with an adult)

 Playing Fields is a youth driven, outdoor, participatory sound performance about teenage longing.
-This event will bring people together to share a unique outdoor performative experience.
-This performance will take place outdoors and involves moving on an uneven field.
+With voices from teenagers across the world (Hong Kong, Dublin, Whitehorse, Yukon, Richmond, BC) this event will bring people together to share a unique theatre experience.
+While listening in on individual headsets to teens speaking about their greatest fears and hopes, the performance is guided by a local Richmond teenager and involves moving on an outdoor field.
 We ask that audience members dress accordingly.
-This performance will encourage audience members to walk, jog, kick, etc. If mobility is a concern, participants can sit on the benches and listen to the audio while watching the audience on the field for an optional and equally interesting experience.
+If mobility is a concern, participants can sit on the benches and listen to the audio while watching the audience on the field for an optional and equally interesting experience.
+An unforgettable participatory storytelling experience for anyone ages 10+.

 REGISTRATION for PLAYING FIELDS